williamlamjy/mTracker/docs/UserGuide.md

 The 4 types are `stock`, `etf`, `crypto` and `forex`.

 ### Adding a new `stock`
-The addition of a new stock expects 4 parameters.
+After keying in `stock` as type of instrument to be added, the following 4 parameters are expected:
 * `Name` Name of the stock.
 Empty name is not allowed.
 * `Current price` Current price of the stock.
 Requires a positive number.
-* `Sentiment` Sentiment of the stock.
+* `Sentiment` Sentiment of user towards the stock.
-* `Remarks` Any additional optional remarks about the stock.
+* `Remarks` Any additional optional remarks about the stock that the user would like to record.

 Example usage
 ```